stigok/lastpass-to-pass/README.md

 ## Usage

+    $ cat ~/lastpass.csv | node index.js

+This program imports all the records as into `pass insert lastpass/${record.name}`.

+Expected to work with the `.csv` file you get to see when exporting from the LastPass Chrome extension.

-Export LastPass records to CSV
+## Export LastPass records to CSV

-  - Open the LastPass extension menu
+  1. Open the LastPass extension menu
-  - More options -> Advanced -> Export -> LastPass CSV File
+  2. More options -> Advanced -> Export -> LastPass CSV File
-  - Enter your master password
+  3. Enter your master password
-  - Save the CSV to a _secure location_ on your hard drive
+  4. Save the contents to a file in a _secure location_ on your hard drive

-Pipe the CSV to `pass` to import all records.
-Imports into pass dir _lastpass_ by default.

-    $ cat ~/docs/passes.csv | PASSWORD_STORE_DIR="$HOME/.custom-pass-dir" node index.js

 **Important:** Delete the CSV file when done

 ## Known errors

 - Does not handle duplicate entries very well.
-If two records with the same resolved are imported, the last one will overwrite the previous ones.
+If two records with the same resolved are imported, the last one processed will overwrite the previous ones.

-## Why?
+## Why import to pass?

-I want to be in control over my own passwords, and know how they are stored and used.
-Additionally, I don't want to use the LastPass browser extension any more as it injects JavaScript into all pages I visit and manipulates the DOM which messes with performance tests when I'm developing web applications.
-No hate, tho :)
+I want to be in full control over my own passwords and know exactly how they are stored and used.
+Additionally, I don't want to use the LastPass browser extension any more as it injects JavaScript into all pages I visit and manipulates the DOM.
+This messes with debugging and performance tests when I'm developing web applications.

-I like how `pass` works and this move will hopefully make me come up with a neat way to autofill forms myself.
+I really like the simplicity of `pass` and I hope move will push me into creating my own autofiller.